qualcomm-linux/build-guide/topic/k2c-qli-build-ga/flash_images.rst

 1. :ref:`Install QSC CLI <install_qsc_cli>`.

 #.
-To detect the connected devices and flash the software builds, install the Qualcomm PCAT and QUD tools on the host computer.
-Run the following commands to use ``qsc-cli`` to install PCAT and QUD:
+To detect the connected devices and flash the software builds, install the Qualcomm PCAT and QUD tools on the host computer:

    .. container:: nohighlight